-Something I learned from film school that works 90% of the time when scheduling is to shoot 3-5 pages of the screenplay will require a full day of shooting.
+Examine the screenplay to determine how many days are required to complete the job.
+When it comes to timing, something I learned in film school that works 90% of the time is that shooting 3-5 pages of the screenplay will require a full day of shooting.

-Now, this all depends on whether or not there are location changes during the day.
-If you have more than three location changes in a day, that could put you behind schedule even before shooting.
+This, of course, is contingent on whether or not there are any location changes throughout the day.
+If you have more than three location changes in a single day, you may already be behind schedule before you start shooting.

 Related Article: Best Online Filmmaking Resources To Be A Better Filmmaker

 Want to Learn More About Filmmaking?

 Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including Martin Scorsese, David Lynch, Spike Lee, Jodie Foster, James Cameron, and more.

 Now that you’ve established a timetable and determined the sites, it’s time to calculate the production expenses.